Marijuana Being Used to Combat Opiate Addiction

 Detoxing from Opiates

-Most detox centers will use three main prescription medications to help offset the physical pain associated with opiate withdrawals, methadone, Suboxone and Subutex.
+Most detox centers will use prescription medications to help offset the physical pain associated with opiate withdrawals.
 When used short-term and just as a detox medication, these substances do wonders to help an addict comfortably overcome opiate withdrawal.
 The typical stay in an opiate detox center is around 5-10 days, depending on the amount used, length of use and the client’s age, height and weight.
 When the person with addiction enters the detox facility they will have a taper set up.
 This means the amount of the medication they receive on a daily basis will slowly lower until they are no longer on them.

-This is the most typical approach for most opiate detox facilities, some programs will take a different approach.
-Suboxone/Subutex and methadone patience programs will get the user off their drug of choice (Percocet, heroin, morphine, hydrocodone, etc.) and prescribe them or distribute the detox medications to them long term.
+This is the most typical approach for most opiate detox facilities, some programs will take a different approach, getting the user off their drug of choice and prescribing or distributing the detox medications over a longer term.
 This can be very helpful to get the user off the harder drugs and onto something more easily obtainable and cheaper.
 This helps prevent the person with addiction issues from going back to their main drug of choice, but they will remain physically dependent.
-Methadone, Suboxone/Subutex are physically addictive, just like opiates.
 This means the user will have to eventually get off these medications or stay on them for life.

 Opiate Rehab Facilities